Real, Unbiased doTERRA Review from an Ex-MLMer

 This includes a lot of product education and useful business building tools to help distributors build their businesses.

-✓ Unlike many of the other MLM companies out there, doTERRA’s corporate conferences are run with a high degree of professionalism.
+✓ Unlike many of the other MLM companies out there, doTERRA’s corporate conferences seem to be run with a high degree of professionalism.

-It’s hard to find an MLM conference that doesn’t suffer from some degree of cult-like behavior or redundant rah-rah groupthink.
+It’s hard to find a popular MLM conference (e.g. Amway) that doesn’t suffer from some degree of cult-like behavior or redundant rah-rah groupthink.

 However, doTERRA manages to avoid some of the shadier aspects of these types of events.